JingweiToo/Advanced-Feature-Selection-Toolbox/README.md

 ## Introduction

 * This toolbox offers several advanced wrapper feature selection methods
-* The < Demo_ISSA file > provides an example of how to apply ISSA on benchmark dataset
+* The `Demo_ISSA` file provides an example of how to apply ISSA on benchmark dataset
 * Source code of these methods are written based on pseudocode & paper

 ## Usage
-The main function *jfs* is adopted to perform feature selection.
-You may switch the algorithm by changing the 'issa' to [other abbreviations](/README.md#list-of-available-advanced-feature-selection-methods)
+The main function `jfs` is adopted to perform feature selection.
+You may switch the algorithm by changing the `issa` in `from AFS.issa import jfs` to [other abbreviations](/README.md#list-of-available-advanced-feature-selection-methods)
 * If you wish to use improved salp swarm algorithm ( ISSA ) then you may write
 ```code
 from AFS.issa import jfs